Celayix Home » How to develop an employee offboarding process

 In this blog post, we dive into how to develop an employee offboarding process.
 Read on to find out more!

 Contrastingly, offboarding is the process when an employee decides to leave the company.
-It encompasses all the steps necessary to allow an employee to leave the company following their resignation or termination.
+It encompasses all the steps necessary to allow them to leave the company following their resignation or termination.

 Why is employee offboarding important?